 The Special Rapporteur shares information and experience with other mandate holders and bodies relevant to the rights of women, including the Committee on the Elimination of Discrimination Against Women (CEDAW) and the Committee on the Elimination of Racial Discrimination (CERD).

 On 7 March 2006 the Special Rapporteur stated that new and urgent attention must be given to the rights of women facing multiple forms of discrimination, exclusion and violence.

 2. The situation of minority children

 Article 30 of the International Convention on the Rights of the Child specifically relates to the rights of children belonging to ethnic, religious or linguistic minorities.
 The Special Rapporteur seeks to collaborate closely with the Committee on the Rights of the Child and share expertise with that body particularly in regard to minority children and such issues as education, health, adequate housing and trafficking.
-In the field of education, the Special Rapporteur stated early in her mandate that she will consider whether minority children lack equality in education, including provisions for instruction in their own language, putting them at a disadvantage in relation to other children.
+In the field of education, the Special Rapporteur considers whether minority children lack equality in education, including provisions for instruction in their own language, putting them at a disadvantage in relation to other children.

 Ensuring equal access to education is one of the most serious challenges for minorities and States alike, and also offers one of the greatest opportunities for the advancement of the full rights and freedoms of persons belonging to minorities.
 Equal access to education must be understood in the holistic sense of the rights to non-discrimination and equality.
 The concept goes beyond issues of physical or economic accessibility to focus on the ultimate goal of equal access to achievement outcomes.
 Disproportionate outcomes should be considered to implicate State responsibility for the promotion and protection of these rights.